Computer Science – Bachelor of Arts / Bachelor of Science

 Real World Applications

-In addition, SOU faculty stay in touch with the local business and technology community, creating a synergy between connecting students with local career opportunities and business leaders speaking to students in a variety of classroom and non-classroom settings.
-Southern Oregon offers a rich opportunities for skilled technology workers and is supported by active technology and economic development groups, connected to SOU:
+In addition, SOU faculty maintain close connections with the local business and technology community.
+There is a synergy here as business leaders regularly visit campus and meet with students in a variety of classroom and non-classroom settings thus connecting students with local career opportunities.
+Southern Oregon University offers rich opportunities for skilled technology workers and is supported by active technology and economic development groups, connected to SOU:

 Southern Oregon Regional Economic Development Inc. (SOREDI) is another key regional organization offering support in the form of networking for e-commerce businesses, assistance to start-up and emerging businesses, among many other efforts aimed at advancing economic opportunities.

 Rogue Hack Lab is a community of makers with roots extending throughout Southern Oregon.

 Southern Oregon Geek Group (SOGGY) offers an informal but active forum for techies to get together, share information, and learn about cool things other people are working on in the local area.